seenimurugan/spring-websocket/README.md

 **Issue:**

 In memory broker do not send additional line(as message) for each message.
  But external broker sends the additional line ('\') on each message it sent out to the client. why?
+ Also If the payload is just simple string then there is no noise even with the external broker.